yewinston/p2py/README.md

 ## NON-LOCAL USAGE (OVER THE NETWORK)
 p2py requires the specified the source port for the tracker/client to be a open port (through port forwarding) if you wish to host a tracker server/seed torrents.
 By default, the peer and tracker will use the 8888 port.
 For testing purposes on a single machine, you can host a tracker server and connect/seed/leech with other clients without port forwarding.

+## KNOWN BUGS OR ISSUES

+- Exiting the seeding status with "CTRL+C" may sometimes yield some exceptions, which are related to the aysncio event loop handling.
+These exceptions may not be caught (due to the asynchronous behaviour) and printed to terminal.
+However, these are not a concern to the functionality of the application, as the seeder will still first be able to update it's seeding status in the tracker before disconnecting.
+- If the seeder abruptly disconnects from the tracker (for example force-closing the terminal), the seeder's status may not be updated in the tracker's side and still continue to be "seeding".
+If this occurs, please just restart the tracker and workflow.